nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user enters the command, eg. `edit eid/37 p/8461 4872 a/ntu`.
 The employee with Id 37 will be identified and will have its phone and address fields updated as specified, if it exists in SudoHR.
-2. The parser will instantiates a new `Phone` and `Address` object constructed from the arguments associated with `/p` and `/n`, which represents the new phone number and address fields respectively.
+2. The parser will instantiate a new `Phone` and `Address` object constructed from the arguments associated with `/p` and `/n`, which represents the new phone number and address fields respectively.
 3. A `EditEmployeeDescriptor` object is constructed with the updated fields and alongside the employee's Id, are handed over to `EditCommand`.
 4. The command is executed.
 It first verifies that there is an employee with Id 37.
 5. If such an employee exists, the command will then check if any of the 3 identities fields - Id, phone number, and email - have duplicated instances between the proposed changes and employees in SudoHR.